- Created: Wednesday, 26 May 2004 14:50

 - PicNic Coffee - Two locations on Fort Street - 506 and 1021 Fort Street - Perhaps one of the big draws here are the Empire Doughnuts - but their breakfasts and lunches look pretty darn sassy.
 Doughnuts sell out quickly at their 7:30 opening at the Upper Fort location.
 The coffee is awesome - no question there.
 They do a doughnut and coffee deal for $5 that is hard to beat.
 OK - I have been here 10 or 15 times.
 Times to promote them to the master list below!

 - Hey Happy!
-Coffee is at (shown above) Unit 122 - 500 Block of Lower Johnson Street (Old Town - Market Square) Rob Kettner at the helm (formerly of Fernwood Coffee) runs this narrow and hip joint featuring some of the best coffees of the Northwest; Ritual, Heart Coffee Portland, Phil and Sebastion of Calgary, etc - selections always changing - great tea selection being added now.
+Coffee Unit 122 - 500 Block of Lower Johnson Street (Old Town - Market Square) Rob Kettner at the helm (formerly of Fernwood Coffee) runs this narrow and hip joint featuring some of the best coffees of the Northwest; Ritual, Heart Coffee Portland, Phil and Sebastion of Calgary, etc - selections always changing - great tea selection being added now.
 They do pours, Aeropress and some pretty off the wall and leading edge mash ups of your favorites.
+(1000-1500 Hours Take-out Wednesday to Sunday)

 - Shatterbox coffee - At the Hudson Public Market.
 This is one of Victoria's smallest cafes - but don't let the size fool you.
 1st rate coffee and espresso service!
-They carry Drumroaster Coffee and have a European style espresso service.
+They serve a blend of coffee provided by the award winning Oughtred Coffee Company.
 They are awesome and deserve your full attention!
+(Open - 07:30 to 20:00 Daily for Take-out -)

 - The Coffee Lab - 2612 Bridge Street - They are a coffee roaster and a cafe in one of Victoria's coolest neighborhoods.
 We love this place so much we reviewed them on our blog over here.